emilyriehl/yoneda/src/hott/01-paths.rzk.md

 ## Path induction

-We define path induction in terms of the built-in J rule, so that we can apply it like any other function.
+We define path induction in terms of the built-in J rule (`#!rzk idJ`), so that we can apply it like any other function.

 ```rzk